 How to Get the Best Out of Children in Residential Care in the UK

-The foundation of helping children in residential care lies in creating a supportive and caring environment.
-Staff should focus on building strong, trusting relationships with the children, ensuring they feel valued and understood.
+We found ensuring that there is a consistent staff team and asking young people about their views, wishes and feelings is key.
+We ensure that we remain engaged and actively listen to the young people in our care.
+Staff should further focus on building strong, trusting relationships with the children, ensuring they feel valued and understood.
 This includes providing consistent care, showing empathy, and being attentive to their individual needs.
 A stable and secure environment helps children develop a sense of belonging and safety, which is crucial for their emotional well-being.

 Emotional and social development is critical for children in residential care.
 Staff should implement programs and activities that promote emotional intelligence, resilience, and social skills.
 This can include group therapy sessions, peer support groups, and activities that encourage teamwork and communication.
 By addressing emotional and social needs, children can develop healthy relationships and navigate life’s challenges more effectively.